 - Internships are intended primarily for students who have completed sufficient courses for the experience to be beneficial to both student and employer.
 While that is generally juniors and seniors, sophomores and freshmen may enroll for one internship credit.

-- The responsibility of complying with the deadlines and other requirements, such as attendance at a Sexual Harassment Prevention session, lies with the student.
+- The responsibility of complying with the deadlines and other requirements, such as completing the Sexual Harassment Prevention tutorial lies with the student.

 How much academic credit can students earn through internships?

 - A student may apply no more than twelve internship credits toward graduation.

 - Internship credit through other institutions is not accepted.